robert/robert.github.com/_posts/2013-04-01-check-youre-wearing-trousers-first.md

 ---
 layout: post
-title: Check you're wearing trousers first
+title: Check you’re wearing trousers first
 hn: 5478893
 ---
 It’s easy, fun, and a catastrophic mistake to over-intellectualise.
 Unfortunately it also pays pretty well.